-FRRR is currently working with these communities to identify what projects need to take place to help them withstand and recover from any future disaster.
+FRRR worked with these communities to identify what projects needed to take place to help them withstand and recover from any future disaster.

 Below you can read more about each community, and how they are approaching becoming disaster resilient and future ready.

-Ocean Shores was severely affected by flooding and inundation from Cyclone Debbie in 2017.
+In 2017, Ocean Shores was severely affected by flooding and inundation from Cyclone Debbie.
 The community is working hard to improve its responsiveness to natural disasters, as it continues to recover.

 Wee Waa is situated on the Namoi River floodplain near the confluence of the Namoi River and the Wee Waa Lagoon.
 The levee surrounding Wee Waa is the only defence against flood inundation and the community is seeking ways to build disaster preparedness and resilience.